chrisnoonan98675/site/xl-test/how-to/create-a-custom-qualification-in-xl-test.markdown

 - qualification
 ---

-XL Test generates qualifications using Python scripts using the same basic framework as graphical report creation.
+XL Test can evaluate test results and qualify them to determine whether a test run as a whole passed or failed.
+You can use this qualification to make an automated go/no-go decision in a continuous integration tool such as Jenkins or in a pipeline orchestrator such as Go or XL Release.

-## Create a new custom qualifier
+XL Test also supports custom qualifications.
+To create a custom qualification, you:

-Creating a custom qualifier involves two steps:
+1. Configure the qualification in `synthetic.xml`.
+This file defines [configuration item (CI) types](/xl-deploy/concept/key-xl-deploy-concepts.html#type-system) such as qualifiers and reports.

-1. Configuring the report in `synthetic.xml`
+1. Write a script for the qualification.
+This is done in Python.

-1. Writing a script for the report
+The easiest way to start creating a custom qualifier is to copy a default qualifier.
+This example shows how to create a custom qualifier based on the default functional qualifier.

-The easiest way to start creating a custom qualifier is to copy a built-in qualifier.
-This example shows how to create a custom qualifier based on the built-in Default Functional Qualifier.
+For more information about features such as qualification, refer to [Key XL Test concepts](/xl-test/concept/key-xl-test-concepts.html).

-### Configure the report in `synthetic.xml`
+## Configure the qualifier in `synthetic.xml`

-First, add a custom qualification type to `<XLTEST_HOME>/ext/synthetic.xml`:
+First, add a custom qualifier type to `<XLTEST_HOME>/ext/synthetic.xml`:

-1. Copy a `type` element with attribute `type="xltest.DefaultFunctionalTestsQualifier"` from `<XLTEST_HOME>/plugins/demo/synthetic.xml`:
+1. Copy a `type` element with attribute `type="xltest.DefaultFunctionalTestsQualifier"` from `<XLTEST_HOME>/plugins/demo/synthetic.xml` and add it to `<XLTEST_HOME>/ext/synthetic.xml`.
+For example:

         <type type="xltest.DefaultFunctionalTestsQualifier" extends="generic.Qualification">
             <property name="scriptLocation" default="functional/qualification.py"/>
         </type>

-1. Change the `type` attribute to use your desired prefix and name; for example, `type="myCompany.myFunctionalQualifier"`.
+1. Change the `type` attribute to your desired prefix and name; for example, `type="myCompany.myFunctionalQualifier"`.
 1. Change the `scriptLocation` to the report script that you will create; for example, `myFunctionalQualifier.py`.

     The result will look like: